-2. Novel Study Introduction
+3. Novel Study Introduction

 - 1. Elements of Fiction - In this section, you will identify ways in which an author develops characters in a novel. - In this section, you will describe the basic elements that give structure to the plot of a literary text (a novel). - In this section, you will describe details of time and place that provide the setting for a literary text (a novel). - 2.
-Choosing a Novel - In this section, you will identify strategies for choosing a novel appropriate to your reading level. - In this section, you will identify information learned about a novel by previewing the front matter and making personal connections to the chosen novel. - In this section, you will predict the central idea of the novel before reading it.
+Choosing a Novel - In this section, you will identify and use ways to choose a novel that is appropriate for your reading level. - In this section, you will identify information learned about a book by previewing the front matter. - In this section, you will predict the central idea of the novel before reading it.